kdelwat/NgujariGrammar/src/content/small.md

 the transitive agent is marked ergative).
 This system applies only to `waj` intransitive and transitive verbs.
 For higher valencies, formed through [valence modification](#valencemod), the extra arguments are assigned cases semantically.
+There's a new font now! *With beautiful italics*!

+## More Alignment

+The alignment of Ngujari depends on whether the noun in question is an animate pronoun or not.
+For clauses `garanya` with exclusively animate pronouns, the alignment is nominative-accusative, but otherwise it is ergative-nominative (i.e. the transitive patient and intransitive object are marked nominative and the transitive agent is marked ergative).
+This system applies only to `waj` intransitive and transitive verbs.
+For higher valencies, formed through [valence modification](#valencemod), the extra arguments are assigned cases semantically.

   case           word       meaning
   -------------- ---------- ---------------------------------